-What is spinal muscular atrophy?
+Who is more likely to get spinal muscular atrophy?

-People living with SMA have insufficient levels of the SMN protein, which leads to loss of motor neurons in the spinal cord, producing weakness and wasting of the skeletal muscles.
-This weakness is often more severe in the trunk and upper leg and arm muscles than in muscles of the hands and feet.
+People living with SMA have insufficient levels of the SMN protein, which leads to loss of motor neurons in the spinal cord and causes weakness and wasting of the skeletal muscles.
+The weakness is often more severe in the trunk (chest) and upper leg and arm muscles than in muscles of the hands and feet.

+Treating SMA.
 There is no complete cure for SMA.
 Treatment consists of managing the symptoms and preventing complications.

 Physical therapy, occupational therapy, and rehabilitation may help to improve posture, prevent joint immobility, and slow muscle weakness and atrophy.
 Stretching and strengthening exercises may help reduce contractures, increase range of motion, and keeps circulation flowing.
 Some individuals require additional therapy for speech and swallowing difficulties.
 Assistive devices such as supports or braces, orthotics, speech synthesizers, and wheelchairs may be helpful to improve functional independence.

 Proper nutrition and calories are essential to maintaining weight and strength, while avoiding prolonged fasting.
 People who cannot chew or swallow may require insertion of a feeding tube.
 Non-invasive ventilation at night can improve breathing during sleep, and some individuals also may require assisted ventilation during the day due to muscle weakness in the neck, throat, and chest.